XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 So named because of their descent from the ancient alphabet called Brahmi, the Brahmic scripts are a large family of writing systems used primarily in India and South-East Asia.
-They are abugidas, i.e. consonants are written with an implied vowel, and only deviations from that implied vowel (usually a short /a/ or schwa) are marked.
+They are abugidas, i.e. writing systems in which consonants are written with an implied vowel, and only deviations from that implied vowel (usually a short /a/ or schwa) are marked.
 All Brahmic alphabets are written from left to right, and have as a defining feature that the characters can change shape in a number of contexts.